kos-bamboo/json-form/README.md

 # @adrianhelvik/json-form
 This package can be used to generate forms from a JSON object.
-It is still a work in progress.
-It has 100% test coverage and I plan to keep it that way.
+It has 100% test coverage.
 Contributions are welcome!

 ## Example